 A turbine flow meter has a fairly simple design, easy-to-grasp principle, and straightforward installation and maintenance.
 I had a chance to work with turbines in a variety of applications in São Paulo.
 So let me introduce you to this nifty little machine.

 Stick with me, and let’s find out where to deploy it.

 The turbine flow meter has a dead-simple working principle compared to other meters on the market.
 Basically, the flow meter uses mechanical movement inside the meter to calculate the flow.
 Let’s break that down some more.

 The turbine flow meter has a rotor with blades mounted on a bearing and supported inside the meter by a central shaft.
 When you have flow in the pipe, the kinetic energy of the product will make the rotor spin.

-The blades are built with a paramagnetic material.
+The blades are built from a paramagnetic material.
 So pickoffs, mounted externally without contact with the fluid, create a magnetic field in the pipe.
 Thus, when the blades pass through this field, they generate voltage proportional to the flow rate.
 And that makes the flow rate proportional to the velocity of the rotor rotation.
 Simple as that!

 The signal from the pickoffs can go into an external transmitter and convert to other types of communication.
 However, you can also use a preamplifier to read these pulses directly from the turbine flow meter without the transmitter.

 Let’s talk about range.
 Now, turbine flow meters don’t measure flow from zero.
 You need a minimum flow to get the rotor moving to create the electrical pulses.